 This is a danger and a reality that I am presently trying to sort out.
 I think my brothers would say that too much attention was given to my needs and not enough attention was given to theirs.
 Though I enjoyed the way I was raised, I wonder what could have been done to prevent this split.

 Our family should have communicated more.
 The invisible boys should have been given a place to talk and sort out what they were feeling and thinking.
 When we were growing up the effects of transracial adoption on the entire family was not well known.
 No one told us what to do or how to do it or what to address and what not to address.
 In the era we grew up in, many agencies would tell adoptive parents to go home and ignore the fact that their child was adopted.
 You can imagine the misinformation that was given to transracial families.

-Part of my purpose as a voice for transracial adoptees is to share the good and the bad.
-It is important that I show what could potentially happen so transracial families can avoid the mistakes our family made.
+Part of my purpose as a voice for a transracial family and adoptees is to share the good and the bad.
+I must show what could potentially happen so transracial families can avoid the mistakes our family made.
 They can be made aware of potential issues.
 That way families can have conversations to address what we didn’t.
-This creates tools that allow for a better perspective, instead of creating invisible children that never reach their potential because they are connected to weight they can’t release.
+This creates tools that allow for a better perspective, instead of creating invisible children that never reach their potential because they are connected to the weight they can’t release.